Symphony: Symmetry-Equivariant Point-Centered Spherical Harmonics for 3D Molecule Generation: Introduction

 Effective generative models of atomic systems must learn to represent and produce highly-correlated geometries that represent chemically valid and energetically favorable configurations.
 To do this, they must overcome several challenges:

-\begin{enumerate} \item The validity of an atomic system is ultimately determined by quantum mechanics.
+\begin{itemize}[leftmargin=1em] \item The validity of an atomic system is ultimately determined by quantum mechanics.
 Generative models of atomic systems are trained on 3D structures relaxed through computationally-intensive quantum mechanical calculations.
 These models must learn to adhere to chemical rules, generating stable molecular structures based solely on examples.

 \item The stability of atomic systems hinges on the precise placement of individual atoms.
 The omission or misplacement of a single atom can result in significant property changes and instability.